nizaevka/mlshell/docs/source/Concepts.rst

     Arbitrary objects could be pre-accommodated in :func:`pycnfg.run`, so no need to always specify objects via configurations.

-    Each produce inherits from :class:`pycnfg.Producer` , that including load_cache/dump_cache methods to load/dump intermediate object state.
+    Each produce inherits from :class:`pycnfg.Producer` , that includes load_cache/dump_cache methods to load/dump intermediate object state.
-    The producers methods can be extended/rewrited either explicit in source or through `patch` key in configuration.
+    The producers methods can be extended/rewrote either explicit in source or through `patch` key in configuration.
 In most cases default implementation will be sufficient.